hugorbarbosa/cpp-coding-style-guide/README.md

 };
 ```

-An aspect commonly seen in C++ projects is the use of prefixes and suffixes in variable names.
+Additionally, an aspect commonly seen in C++ projects is the use of prefixes and suffixes in variable names.
 For example, it is common to add the suffix `_` or use prefixes like `m_` or simply `m` to name class private data members:

 ```c++
 class my_class {